NEW PATIENTS - WHAT TO EXPECT

 We like to think of our office as a first line of defense when dealing with common musculoskeletal injuries.
 We can assist you by rapidly evaluating and determining the cause of your pain and then construct a precise protocol to succinctly resolve your condition.

 If at any point it appears as though your condition is not something we can help you with, the appropriate referral will be made immediately.

 Any type of acute traumatic injury such as a severe fall with possible fractures/dislocations or any extremely debilitating pain should be evaluated by an emergency room, your family physician or an orthopedic specialist.
-Once cleared for rehabilitative training we can then step in to assist you in your recovery and return to normal activity.
+Once cleared for rehabilitative care we can then step in to assist you in your recovery and return to normal activity.